 David's clients include large corporations, small and mid-size biotechnology companies in the UK, Japan and the USA.

-European Patent Attorney, UK Chartered Patent Attorney
+European Patent Attorney; UK Chartered Patent Attorney

-Fellow of the Chartered Institute of Patent Attorneys (CIPA), Member of the Institute of Professional Representatives before the European Patent Office (EPI)
+Fellow of the Chartered Institute of Patent Attorneys (CIPA); Member of the Institute of Professional Representatives before the European Patent Office (EPI)